 The Vendome or Austerlitz column is located in Place Vendome in the 1st arrondissement.
 It has a statue of Napoleon dressed as Caesar on its summit and was made from 1,200 enemy canons.

 Place Vendome is one of the most luxurious squares in Paris.
 It was built on the orders of Louis XIV and he wanted it to embody power.
 Today it is filled with expensive jewellry stores.

 10. Pont Alexandre III

 Pont Alexandre III is a deck arch bridge that’s widely viewed as the most ornamented and grand bridge in Paris.
 It crosses over the Seine River and connects the Champs-Élysées quarter with Les Invalides and the Eiffel Tower.

-It was named after Tsar Alexander III to celebrate and honour the diplomatic relationship between France and Russia at the time.
-Although, it was Alexander’s son, Nicholas II who laid the first stone for the bridge in 1896.
+It was named after Tsar Alexander III to celebrate and honour the diplomatic relationship between France and Russia.
+Although, it was Alexander’s son, Nicholas II, laid the first stone for the bridge in 1896.